 Again, the consistent warming of the planet has been observed in the past, given greater “heat magnitude.”
 Given the complexity of climate, no confident prediction about future global mean temperature or its impact can be made.
 The IPCC acknowledged in its 2007 report that “The long-term prediction of future climate states is not possible.”

-Former Physic teacher Paul Looyen demonstrates that melting ice, such as an iceberg, does not increase sea level water.
+Former Physics teacher Paul Looyen demonstrates that melting ice, such as icebergs, does not increase sea level water.
 However, ice coming from the mountains (ice sheets) may contribute to flooding if they all melt.

 Roman Climactic Optimum

-For example, during Roman Warm Period (Roman Climatic Optimum), the unusually warm weather in Europe and the North Atlantic lasted for nearly two centuries that may have melted ice sheets.
+For example, during the Roman Warm Period (Roman Climatic Optimum), the unusually warm weather in Europe and the North Atlantic lasted nearly two centuries and may have melted ice sheets.
 There are indications that the climate was warmer than it is today.

-Theophrastus, a Greek philosopher, wrote that date trees could grow in Greece if they were planted but could not set fruit there, which suggests that the climate was warmer than it is today .
+Theophrastus, a Greek philosopher, wrote that date trees could grow in Greece if planted but could not set fruit there, suggesting that the climate was warmer than today .

 Dendrochronological evidence from wood found at the Parthenon shows the variability of climate in the 5th century BC, which resembles the modern pattern of variation .
 Cooling at the end of the Roman Warm Period is noted in Southwest Florida .